jedfarm/planily-capstone/README.md

 ### Necessary To Learn

-* How to create an API with Java
+* How to create an API with Java to connect the backend to React and create functionality
-* How to host a full web app
+* How to host a full web app in order to show the project to anyone without complicated steps of setting up the environment on their local machine
-* CSS Grid
+* CSS Grid for better display and responsive design
+* Implementation of permission levels for users to be able to separate different views and functions within the app

 ### Project Tracker